-I’ve recently found myself searching the internet for articles in relation to parenting adult children, and I’m amazed at how many there are.
+Having trouble with your adult children?
+I’ve recently found myself searching the internet for articles regarding how to parent adult children, and I’m amazed at how many there are.
 I’ve found some that offer some of the most ridiculous advice I’ve ever heard, while others make complete sense.
 But what I’ve failed to find are articles written for the young adults explaining why we (as parents) do what we do and the difficulties we face when it comes to letting go as you become a young adult.

 If I were to write such an article, I would do my best in helping our growing and maturing children understand what it’s like to be a parent and how difficult it can be to just take our hands off and allow you to make some of the most important decisions of your life.